egreen64/coding-challenge/README.md

 }

 """
-Contains information about whether or not an IPV4 address in on a blocklist
+Contains information about whether or not an IPV4 address is on a blocklist
 """
 type DNSBlockListRecord {
   """